apache/arrow/docs/source/format/Columnar.rst

 The null count of such arrays is dictated only by the validity bitmap of its indices, irrespective of any null values in the dictionary.

+Since unsigned integers can be more difficult to work with in some cases (e.g. in the JVM), we recommend preferring signed integers over unsigned integers for representing dictionary indices.
+Additionally, we recommend avoiding using 64-bit unsigned integer indices unless they are required by an application.

 We discuss dictionary encoding as it relates to serialization further below.